 Cons: You have to break behaviour in small steps, move slowly so your dog does not get bored when trying.
 Requires an enthusiastic dog, who wants to learn and loves to interact with you.

+Luring can be used to introduce a new behavior, capturing can be used to reinforce natural behaviors, and shaping can be used to refine and perfect a behavior.
 Dogo recommends using all 3 methods luring, shaping, capturing while training, in order to vary the skills that your dog develops.
 If you train your dog more than just basic obedience, shaping skills will come out very handy.
 However, the most important thing is to train your dog!